JONSASSE/432-2018/assignments/hw2/README.md

 ## Question 4.
 (30 points)

 Again, consider the `hbp330` data used in Homework 1.
 Build your best model for the prediction of body-mass index, considering the following 14 predictors: `practice`, `age`, `race`, `eth_hisp`, `sex`, `insurance`, `income`, `hsgrad`, `tobacco`, `depdiag`, `sbp`, `dbp`, `statin` and `bpmed`.
-Limit your investigation to models containing no more than seven of these candidate predictors, and do not transform any variables.

-Use an appropriate best subsets procedure to aid in your search, and use a cross-validation strategy (like partitioning the data into training and test samples prior to fitting models) to assess and compare potential models.
+Use an appropriate best subsets procedure to aid in your search, and use a cross-validation strategy to assess and compare potential models.

+- Feel free to omit cases with missing values among these predictors, or the `bmi` outcome before proceeding.
+- Use the `nvmax = 7` command within your callto `regsubsets` to limit your investigation to models containing no more than seven of these candidate predictors.
+- Do not transform any variables, and consider models with main effects only so that no product terms are used.
+- A 5-fold cross-validation strategy would be very appropriate.
+Another reasonable choice would involve partitioning the data once (prior to fitting any models) into training and test samples, as we did in 431.

 Be sure to provide a written explanation of your conclusions and specify the variables in your final model, in complete sentences.